charlesmyu/memory-allocation/README.md

 Structured such that an Allocation object represents a single file manager for a given heap, containing the appropriate methods and instance variables to manage allocation and deallocation of memory in that heap.
 Capacity of the heap and block size are determined during intialization of the Allocation object.

+Allocation of memory can be done using two methods: best fit or first fit.
+First fit finds the first chunk large enough to accommodate the file size requested.
+Best fit finds the smallest chunk available that accommodates the requested file size.
+The algorithm can be specified using the `allocation_algorithm` parameter during creation of the Allocation object.

 ## Testing
 Testing script included, run by using `python allocation_test.py` in console.
 Tests cover read, save, and delete